rapidsai/rmm/python/rmm/docs/guide.md

 >>> rmm.mr.set_current_device_resource(pool)
 ```

-Other MemoryResources include:
+Other `MemoryResource`s include:

 * `FixedSizeMemoryResource` for allocating fixed blocks of memory
 * `BinningMemoryResource` for allocating blocks within specified "bin" sizes from different memory
 resources

-MemoryResources are highly configurable and can be composed together in different ways.
+`MemoryResource`s are highly configurable and can be composed together in different ways.
 See `help(rmm.mr)` for more information.

 ## Using RMM with third-party libraries